sagemath/trac_to_gh/Issue 6880.md

 # Issue 6880: docstrings and @cached_method -- if you used cached_method then docstring displays wrong file, etc.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6880

 Original creator: was